-For those who miss out on sleep find their cortisol (stress hormone) levels increase, along too with their heart rate.
+Those who miss out on sleep find their cortisol (stress hormone) levels increase, along too with their heart rate.
 This leads to increased levels of anxiety, nervousness and high blood pressure.
-Sleep neuroscientist Professor Horne notes that those predisposed to anxiety are most likely to be affected by insomnia, as it is a pre-existing stress.
+Sleep neuroscientist Professor Horne notes that those predisposed to anxiety are most likely to be affected by insomnia, as it is pre-existing stress.

 2. The afternoon lulls get worse

 A lack of sleep makes it all the harder to resist a three pm nap.
 Due to the body‚Äôs circadian rhythm, it is normal to experience an energy slump in the pm, leaving you fuzzy and on the hunt for caffeine or sugar fixes.
 Horne says that those with poor sleep tend to have longer periods of fuzziness in the afternoons and will have trouble staying awake.

 A lack of sleep often leaves people jittery and hyperactive.
 Anxiety and insomnia are well established as linked to one another.
 Professor Throne points out that when you lack in sleep you feel unnaturally wired instead of tired.
 Getting caught up in the demands of modern life, the heart and adrenaline levels soar, and the body does not wind down sufficiently to aid sleep.